What is anxiety and what can I do about it?

 Focus time

+Allocate at least 30 minutes a day to focus on yourself.
 Meditation is a valuable life skill; it helps your brain move from danger mode to safe mode.
 There are many free guided meditations on the internet.
-I have a free meditation on my website if you fill in the sign-up box.
 Join a meditation class or see a hypnotherapist who will use hypnosis in the same way and personalise to your exact needs.

 Colouring is an activity that will ease your mind.
 Colouring increases the mindful state of mind and has been shown to ease anxiety and depression¹.

-The more time you spend in the danger state the more your brain perceives this as the default state of mind.
+The more time you spend in the danger state, the more your brain perceives this as the default state of mind.
 By using techniques like reading to take your brain into the safe zone, the less likely this is to happen.

 Exercise